DarkSpots/darkspotdiv/README.md

 # darkspotdiv

-`darkspotdiv` is a package primarily developed to facilitate the reproduction of the time-to-event analyses used in the article [**“Plant diversity darkspots for global collection priorities”**](https://doi.org/10.1111/nph.20024) by Ondo, I., Dhanjal-Adams and K.L., Pironon, S. (2024), to model the number of vascular plant species remaining undescribed and/or nongeolocated per
+`darkspotdiv` is a package primarily developed to facilitate the reproduction of the time-to-event analyses conducted in the article [**“Plant diversity darkspots for global collection priorities”**](https://doi.org/10.1111/nph.20024) by Ondo, I., Dhanjal-Adams and K.L., Pironon, S. (2024), to model the number of vascular plant species remaining undescribed and/or nongeolocated per